Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: EXPERIMENTAL

 \section{EXPERIMENTAL}

 A single crystal of YBa$_2$Cu$_3$O$_{7-\delta}$ was grown by the top-seeded solution growth \cite{Yao1997}.
-Prior to optical measurements the sample was cleaved along the $ab$-plane and annealed in flowing oxygen at 500$^\circ$C for 72 hours to obtain optimal doping ($\delta\simeq$0.05) \cite{Lindemer1989}.
-Investigation under the polarization microscope revealed twinning domains with typical size of 20-50 $\mu$m within the $ab$-plane \cite{Mei2005}.
+Prior to optical measurements the sample was cleaved along the ab-plane and annealed in flowing oxygen at 500$^\circ$C for 72 hours to obtain optimal doping ($\delta\simeq$0.05) \cite{Lindemer1989}.
+Investigation under the polarization microscope revealed twinning domains with typical length of 20-50 $\mu$m and width of 2-3 $\mu$m within the ab-plane \cite{Lin2004, Mei2005}.

 Single color pump-probe reflectivity measurements were performed under ambient conditions at room temperature.
-For NIR pump-probe study we used the fundamental output of a Ti:sapphire oscillator (Griffin, KM Labs) with 80 MHz repetition rate, a 12-fs duration and a broadband spectrum in the NIR at 815$\pm$65 nm (1.53$\pm$0.12 eV photon energy).
-For NUV experiments a second harmonic of an 80-MHz repetition-rate home-built Ti:sapphire oscillator was used with 10~fs pulses at 394$\pm$17 nm (3.16$\pm$0.13 eV).
+For NIR pump-probe study we used the fundamental output of a Ti:sapphire oscillator (Griffin, KM Labs) with an 80 MHz repetition rate, a 12-fs duration and a broadband spectrum at 815$\pm$65 nm (1.53$\pm$0.12 eV photon energy).
+For NUV experiments a second harmonic of an 80-MHz repetition-rate Ti:sapphire oscillator was used with 10~fs pulses at 394$\pm$17 nm (3.16$\pm$0.13 eV).
+In both experiments the probe light is polarized along either a or b axis of the twinned crystal.
+In the NIR back-reflection experiments the pump and probe lights are polarized perpendicular to each other, whereas in the NUV they are polarized parallel.
 The optical penetration depth of the NIR and NUV lights in YBa$_2$Cu$_3$O$_{7-\delta}$ is $1/\alpha \approx~$90 and 70 nm.
-The pump and probe laser spots on the sample had $\sim60$ $\mu$m in diameter in the normal-incidence NIR experiment and 30 $\mu$m in the NUV experiment.
+The pump and probe laser spot size on the sample was $\gtrsim$60 and $\gtrsim$30 $\mu$m in diameter in the normal-incidence NIR and NUV experiments.
 The pump-induced change in reflectivity $\Delta R$ is measured by detecting the probe light before and after reflection at the sample surface with a pair of matched photodetectors.
 The differentially detected signal from the photodetector pair is pre-amplified and averaged on a digital oscilloscope, typically over 10,000 scans, while the time delay $t$ between the pump and probe is scanned at 20 Hz.

 To compare the relative amplitudes of coherent phonons with their Raman intensities, Raman scattering spectra were measured in the back-scattering geometry using a Renishaw inVia Raman microscope with excitation at 785 nm.
+The laser spot was an ellipsoid with $\sim5\times30~\mu$m$^2$ size.